bernardoveras/camis-backend/README.md

 ## Installation

-- Clonning the repository

 ```bash
 $ git clone https://github.com/bernardoveras/camis-backend.git
 ```

 ## Running

-- Starting commands
+- The server is running on port 3333.

 ```bash
 # development
 $ yarn start:dev
 ```

-- The server is running on port 3333.

 ## Routes

-Todas as rotas estão documentadas no Swagger, na seguinte rota:
+All routes are documented in Swagger, in the following route:

 `http://localhost:3333/docs`